Chethandc2014/swagger-wiki/Home.md

 [Symfony-2](https://github.com/nelmio/NelmioApiDocBundle) Bundle

-[Restler](https://github.com/Luracast/Restler) PHP framework, swagger support planned in 3.0
+[Restler](https://github.com/Luracast/Restler) PHP framework, swagger support in 3.0

 You can generate or manually write simple, static JSON documents which describe your existing API.
 That means you can benefit from the [swagger-ui](http://github.com/wordnik/swagger-ui) and [swagger-codegen](http://github.com/wordnik/swagger-codegen) without